ynx0/graph-store-documentation/2_sur_file_walkthrough.md

 It is important to note that the source of truth is actually the `update-logs`, and not the `graphs`.
 Similar to the Urbit event log, Graph Store also stores all updates that it receives, so that it can rebuild its current state on demand.
 The current state of the database is more of a product of the event log, like a checkpoint, or a materialized db view, and is not the source of truth.
 As a result, the Graph Store database is immutable in nature, where all data is preserved and deleted data is only inaccessible in the current view or checkpoint, and is still present and recoverable by replaying the log.

 The reason for having the main CRUD actions being `logged-update`s is so that Graph Store knows which order to process the log entries in when it is rebuilding its current state.
 The time associated with the `logged-update` is a way of specifying the canonical order to process operations.
-All other actions that aren’t part of logged-update stand on their own and don’t need a timestamp in order to properly apply them.
+All other actions that aren't part of logged-update stand on their own and don't need a timestamp in order to properly apply them.

 ### Permissions
 ```